femiani/trump-executive-orders-sentiment/README.md

 Execute the main analysis script: python main.py --scrape --clean --analyze

-- Generate Visualizations:
-Generate charts by running:
-python visualize.py --format png --dpi 300
+- Generate Visualizations by running: python visualize.py --format png --dpi 300

 - Review the Results:
 The outputs (e.g., sentiment_analysis_results.xlsx and PNG files) will be in the data/ and visuals/ folders, respectively.

-💡 Conclusion and Future Work
+💡 Conclusion and Future Work:

 This project reveals significant public sentiment shifts around key executive orders and highlights the interplay between sentiment, keyword trends, and engagement.
 Future work may include:
 - Expanding data sources to include Twitter or other platforms.
 - Implementing advanced machine learning techniques for sentiment classification.